chdalski/azure-training/src/azure-functions/1-2-local-function.md

 That's it!
 We've successfully added a new function 🎉!

-When listing the files in our _Function App_ root directory you'll see a new directory, named like our function ("greetings"), which contains all the files for the function itself.
+When listing the files in our _Function App_ root directory, you'll see a new directory, named like our function ("greetings"), which contains all the files for the function itself.
-So if you want to delete a function it's enough to remove the directory.
+So if you want to delete a function, it's enough to remove the directory.

-> Note: We won't get into the details of different authorization levels yet.
+> Note: We won't go into the details of different authorization levels yet.
 For now use _anonymous_ when you add new functions.

 ### The _function.json_